atrocore/atropim-docs/en/faq/administration.md

 There is a predefined theme in AtroPIM - Atro Dark Theme.
 You can also have your own themes created, e.g. to adapt a color scheme to the company colors.

-## Can the navigation bar be placed flexibly?

-Yes, the navigation bar can be placed on the left, top or right.
-The place is determined in the theme.
-In the standard AtroPIM view, the navigation bar is placed on the left.

 ## Can you configure the navigation bar?

 Yes, you can configure the order of the elements and the icons for elements.
-If you use our 2-level navigation module, you can also define groups of elements and arrange these groups and the elements within a group.
+If you use our advanced navigation module, you can also define groups of elements and arrange these groups and the elements within a group.